 The BYD Atto is an electric car made in Japan and has recently become available in Australia.
 There is an option to get in white and in blue or grey which will be at an additional fee.
 It is priced at $44 381 with the additional battery range at $47 381.

 It is a well-sculpted modern car, with a look that is not that much different from other SUVs.
 The only big stand out is its uniquely designed hubcaps.
 It has interesting interiors and many cool features.

 Petrol cars are cheaper to buy.
 This may be because the cost of manufacturing the vehicle is significantly less to make as it has been coming for a much longer period of time.

 Petrol cars have a longer range in terms of traveling distance.
 The longest range for a vehicle right now is 1 875km.
 This is also due to the fact that petrol is more accessible with plenty of petrol stations available on almost every corner in Australia.

 There is more variety of petrol car brands, which makes them accessible and suitable to more individuals.
 The most obvious advantage here is that petrol cars have been around the longest and are what people trust.
 Some people may just feel more comfortable driving a petrol car over an electrical one simply because it is what they know.

-Electric cars essentially have a battery that needs to be charged and therefore do not emit CO2 into the environment making them an environmentally friendly vehicle.
+Electric cars essentially have a battery that needs to be charged and therefore do not emit CO2 into the environment making them an environmentally friendly vehicles.

-They are cheaper to maintain as all that needs to be repaired or replaced on an electrical car are the tyres, suspension and brake pads.
+They are cheaper to maintain as all that needs to be repaired or replaced on an electrical car are the tires, suspension, and brake pads.
 Which will save you a lot of money going forward.
 It is an efficient vehicle as you will only need to charge the battery every 5-years.
 Electric cars are faster as they generate more torque than its competitor.